loozhengyuan/ogem-planner/README.md

 This site takes no responsibility for any repercussions as a result of relying on any information of this site.
 Please double-check with NBS Exchange site to make sure.

 This tool is still very very new, so pardon the bugs.
-If you do encounter any, please feel free to to create an issue in the Github repo.
+If you do encounter any, please feel free to create an issue in the Github repo.
+Thank you!

 Thanks!